-In addition, he has worked with some of the most important European and American ensembles for contemporary music, including Ensemble Modern, London Sinfonietta, Klangforum Wien, Musik Fabrik, ASKO Ensemble, Ensemble Resonanz, and Steve Reich and Musicians.
+In addition, he has worked with some of the most important European and American ensembles for contemporary music, including Ensemble Modern, London Sinfonietta, Klangforum Wien, and Steve Reich and Musicians.
 Lubman has conducted at new-music festivals across Europe, including those in Lucerne, Salzburg, Berlin, Huddersfield, Paris, Cologne, Frankfurt, and Oslo.
 He was the recipient of the 2019 Ditson Conductor’s award, in recognition of his distinguished record of performing and championing contemporary American music.

-Lubman is founding Co-Artistic and Music Director of the NY-based Ensemble Signal.
-Since its debut in 2008, the Ensemble has performed over 150 concerts and co-produced nine recordings.
+Lubman is founding Co-Artistic Director and Conductor of the NY-based Ensemble Signal.
+Since its debut in 2008, the Ensemble has performed over 350 concerts and co-produced ten recordings.
 Their recording of Reich’s Music for 18 Musicians on harmonia mundi was awarded a Diapason d’or in June 2015 and appeared on the Billboard Classical crossover charts.
 In Spring 2019, he conducted the ensemble in the premiere of Steve Reich’s Reich/Richter as part of the Reich Richter Pärt project at the opening of New York art space The Shed.